likarpik/nestjs-online-store/README.md

 # nestjs-online-store
-Backend project to deep dive into nest.js, message brockers, mircoservice architecture and other backernd technologies
+Backend project to deep dive into nest.js, message brockers, mircoservice architecture and other backend technologies